Camouflaged GWM P series Pickup Trucks Spotted in International Markets

+This series will be equipped with Apple CarPlay and Android Auto systems

 BAODING, China, Sept.
 24, 2020 /PRNewswire/ -- Recently, the camouflaged GWM P series pickup trucks were spotted in certain Right-hand Drive (RHD) international markets.
 GWM confirmed the road tests and tuning which have been on-going for months across major international markets is closing to an end.
-GWM P Series pickup trucks will feature enhanced intelligent safety technology, which will be equipped with Lane Keeping Assist (LKA) and Lane Departure Warning (LDW).
+The GWM P Series pickup trucks will feature enhanced intelligent safety technology.

+The P Series pickups are equipped with Lane Keeping Assist (LKA) and Lane Departure Warning (LDW), as well as Apple CarPlay and Android Auto systems.
+With Apple CarPlay and Android Auto, drivers can seamlessly use their mobile phone's features, offering greater versatility and unleashing a smart, Internet-powered automobile experience.

 As GWM's global signature pickup truck, the P Series is known for its intelligent safety design, incorporating comfort, and intelligent features, meeting user needs across a wide range of daily driving scenarios.
 As a premium, mainstream model targeting modern private drivers, it stands apart from other GWM's current range, enriching GWM's product offering and competitiveness in international markets.
 Moreover, the all-new design, intelligent functionality, and safety features will redefine consumers' perception towards the brand.